Bassam Mallick

 The food-first approach

 Before any supplement conversation, can your daily plate get you into the 320–420 mg range?
-For most people, the honest answer is yes — but only if a few specific foods are present regularly.
+For most people, yes — but only if a few specific foods are present regularly.
 The good news is that the magnesium-dense foods on the Indian plate are some of the cheapest.
 Seeds, lentils, millets, leafy greens.
 No exotic imports.

 A day that hits the target

-To make this concrete, here is a sample day that lands a typical adult at roughly 500 mg of magnesium — comfortably above the daily target and accounting for absorption being imperfect.
+To make this concrete, here is a sample day that lands a typical adult at roughly 500 mg — comfortably above the target, accounting for imperfect absorption.

 Total: roughly 500 mg.
-The point of this exercise is not the precision — it is to show that hitting the target is not exotic.
+The point isn't precision — it's to show that hitting the target is not exotic.
 Add seeds, include millets a few times a week, keep daily dal and greens, and the numbers take care of themselves.

 What blocks absorption or depletes magnesium